-Within the School of Education community we value civility and seek to create an environment where all are valued and can be productive.
+Within the School of Education community, we value civility and seek to create an environment where all are valued and can be productive.
 This includes, but is not limited to, a respect for differences.
 The caliber of the instruction, the quality of life of our students, and the quality of the work life of our staff and faculty drive the quality of the educational experiences at the School of Education.
 Working to foster a civil community includes, but is not necessarily limited to, the following.
-We will:

 - Be courteous towards fellow colleagues, students, faculty, staff, and visitors.
 Disruptive, discourteous, and/or insubordinate conduct will not be tolerated.